vansh1306/DockStorm/2. Dockerized Streamlit Development Environment/readme.md

-# 🌦️ Dockerized Streamlit Weather Prediction App
+# 🌦️ Dockerized Streamlit Weather Forecasting App

-This guide helps you set up a **Weather Prediction** application inside a **Docker** container for an efficient and portable development experience. 🚀
+This guide helps you set up a **Weather Forecast** application inside a **Docker** container for an efficient and portable development experience. 🚀

 ## ✅ Prerequisites
 Before setting up the environment, ensure you have the following installed on your machine: